DCAN-Labs/cdni-brain/docs/pipelines.md

     * Adjust class means of tissue to fit T1w contrasts.

 Overview: fMRI -> anatomical registration - no boundary based registration, use T2w to align.
 Running the PreFreeSurfer, FreeSurfer, and PostFreeSurfer stages will pre-process anatomical images.
 Following those with fMRIVolume and fMRISurface will pre-process functional images.
-For more information on the code, see[ the github link here](https://github.com/DCAN-Labs/dcan-infant-pipeline).
-For a more in-depth description of the pipeline, see [this page](infant-doc.md).
+For more information on the code, see [the github link here](https://github.com/DCAN-Labs/dcan-infant-pipeline).
+For a more in-depth description of the pipeline, see [the infant documentation page](infant-doc.md).

 1. Preferred flags:

     * `--freesurfer-license` :If using docker or singularity, you will need to acquire and provide your own FreeSurfer license.
-The license can be acquired by filling out[ this form](https://surfer.nmr.mgh.harvard.edu/registration.html).
+The license can be acquired by filling out [this form](https://surfer.nmr.mgh.harvard.edu/registration.html).

     * `--participant-label` : Optional list of participant IDs to run.
 Default is all IDs found under the BIDS input directory.
 The participant label does not include the "sub-" prefix